What is Herd Immunity and How Can We Achieve It With COVID-19?

 What will it take to achieve herd immunity with SARS-CoV-2?

 As with any other infection, there are two ways to achieve herd immunity: A large proportion of the population either gets infected or gets a protective vaccine.
-Based on early estimates of this virus’s infectiousness, we will likely need at least 70% of the population to be immune to have herd protection.

 - In the worst case (for example, if we do not perform physical distancing or enact other measures to slow the spread of SARS-CoV-2), the virus can infect this many people in a matter of a few months.
 This would overwhelm our hospitals and lead to high death rates.